JackWalpole/splitwavepy/docs/introduction.rst

 We've just made a measurement using the eigenvalue method of `Silver and Chan (1991) <http://onlinelibrary.wiley.com/doi/10.1029/91JB00899/abstract>`_.

 The data and the measurement is stored in an *EigenM* object.
+This contains:

-- waveform data and analysis window
+- waveform data and analysis window, for easy reproducibility.

 .. nbplot::
 	:include-source:

 	m.data.plot()

-- F-test error surface (using the summation coefficients found by Walsh et al., 2014).
+- Error surface from F--test (using the summation coefficients found by Walsh et al., 2014).

 >>> m.plot(m.error)

-- lambda1 and lambda2 surfaces
+- Lambda1 and Lambda2 surfaces

 >>> m.plot(m.lam1/m.lam2)